dbraun31/tobids/README.md

 where `sample_data` is the original directory, and each next-level directory is a subject number containing all of a subject's data.

+*Note: the folder `sample_data` can be named anything.
+You will just need to point to this directory when running the program.*

 To execute `tobids`, run the following command:

 ```bash